heilaaks/snippy/README.rst

    cd snippy
    make server

-   snippy import --defaults
+With a local server, you can change to location of the storage from the default.
-   snippy import --defaults --solution snippy --server -vv snippy --server --port 8080 --ip 127.0.0.1 -vv curl -X GET "http://127.0.0.1:8080/snippy/api/v1/snippets?sall=docker&limit=2" -H "accept: application/json" | python -m json.tool
+If the default content is needed, you need to import it into the new location before starting the server.

 .. code-block:: none

-   sudo docker run -d --net="host" heilaaks/snippy --server curl -X GET "http://127.0.0.1:8080/snippy/api/v1/snippets?sall=docker&limit=2" -H "accept: application/json" | python -m json.tool
+   snippy import --defaults --storage-path ${HOME}/devel/temp snippy import --defaults --solution --storage-path ${HOME}/devel/temp snippy --server --storage-path ${HOME}/devel/temp --port 8080 --ip 127.0.0.1 -vv

 Contributing
 ============